LEARN, GROW, VOLUNTEER, SHARE YOUR WEALTH OF EXPERIENCE

 Email us at email@example.com

 THE SAA EXECUTIVE

-The SAA executive is a group of committed volunteers who meet nine times a year to handle the affairs of the Senior Alumni Association.
-Much of the Association’s work is managed by the following standing committees, each reporting on its own sphere of activity:
+The SAA executive is a group of committed volunteers who meet several times a year to handle the affairs of the Senior Alumni Association.
+Much of the Association’s work is managed by the following standing committees:

-- Senior Alumni Volunteers (SAV): Provides volunteers for university projects.
+- Senior Alumni Volunteers (SAV): Provides volunteers for university projects and shares volunteer opportunities.

-- Canadian Perspectives: Arranges for several series of lectures presented by U of T professors and industry experts
+- Canadian Perspectives: Arranges lectures presented by U of T professors and industry experts

 - Planning: Studies how the Association might improve its programs and organization.

 - Publicity and History: Prepares articles for publication, brochures about the Association and our newsletter Senior Alumni News.

 - Events: Provides a variety of educational and fun events for members.

 - Membership: Maintains an overview of our membership.